 - When a pandemic hits or we are in a recession and people feel fearful of spending extra money, I need to know I have substantial savings to last for a while

-My pro tip would be to always factor all of that into your prices.
+My pro tip for all female soulpreneurs would be to always factor all of that into your prices.
 Do not be amongst those who charge the least in your industry.

 Having financial troubles because of your chronic unworthiness to charge what you’re worth is just one more awful layer leading to mental health struggles.